manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Fetching_from_databases/Execution_of_fetch_queries.md

 ## sql_query_post

 Post-fetch query.
-Optional, default value is empty.
+This is an optional setting, with the default value being empty.

 This query is executed immediately after sql_query completes successfully.
-When post-fetch query produces errors, they are reported as warnings, but indexing is *not* terminated.
-It's result set is ignored.
-Note that indexing is not yet completed at the point when this query gets executed, and further indexing still may fail.
+When the post-fetch query produces errors, they are reported as warnings, but indexing is not terminated.
+Its result set is ignored.
+Note that indexing is not yet completed at the point when this query gets executed, and further indexing may still fail.
 Therefore, any permanent updates should not be done from here.
-For instance, updates on helper table that permanently change the last successfully indexed ID should not be run from `sql_query_post` query; they should be run from `sql_query_post_index` query instead.
+For instance, updates on a helper table that permanently change the last successfully indexed ID should not be run from the `sql_query_post` query; they should be run from the `sql_query_post_index` query instead.

 ## sql_query_post_index

 Post-processing query.
-Optional, default value is empty.
+This is an optional setting, with the default value being empty.

 This query is executed when indexing is fully and successfully completed.
 If this query produces errors, they are reported as warnings, but indexing is not terminated.
-It's result set is ignored. `$maxid` macro can be used in its text; it will be expanded to maximum document ID which was actually fetched from the database during indexing.
+Its result set is ignored.
+The `$maxid` macro can be used in its text; it will be expanded to the maximum document ID that was actually fetched from the database during indexing.
 If no documents were indexed, `$maxid` will be expanded to 0.

 Example:
 ```ini